Advanced Meta Tags For Real Estate SEO

 Intended Purpose: To ask search engines not to follow a specific link, or all links on a given page.

 Best Use: To tag paid ads or links to content that you don't have control over.
-It can also be used to ask search engines not to follow links to low priority pages on the site, such as dashboard login pages or paginated pages.
+It can also be used to ask search engines not to follow links to low priority pages on the site, such as dashboard login pages or paginated pages, or to discourage the spamming of links in comment sections or forums.

 Common Misuse: Using nofollow to heavily sculpt internal links instead of creating a logical navigation structure for a site.